jezzsantos/ServiceStack.Webhooks.Azure/README.md

 * (string) **EventRelayQueueProcessor.ServiceClient.Timeout.Seconds** - The timeout (in seconds) the relay will wait for the subscriber endpoint before cancelling the notification.
 Default: 60

 Note: the value of the setting `EventRelayQueueProcessor.TargetQueue.Name` must be the same as the `AzureQueueEventSink.QueueName` that you may have configured in the `WebhookFeature`.

+# Development Notes

+In the current version (v.3.0.0), depending on where you clone the git repo, you may or may not be able to build and run the Integration tests.

+This is due to file path limitations in Windows, and related to copying built Cloud project resources on the disk.

+Recommended workaround is to clone the repo to a folder as close to `C:\` drive as possible, such as `C:\projects\ServiceStack.Webhooks.Azure`.